Aliases for MYH11 Gene

 GeneCards Summary for MYH11 Gene

 MYH11 (Myosin, Heavy Chain 11, Smooth Muscle) is a Protein Coding gene.
-Diseases associated with MYH11 include aortic aneurysm, familial thoracic 4 and myh11-related thoracic aortic aneurysms and aortic dissections.
-Among its related pathways are RhoGDI Pathway and RhoGDI Pathway.
-GO annotations related to this gene include calmodulin binding and structural constituent of muscle.
+Diseases associated with MYH11 include myh11-related thoracic aortic aneurysms and aortic dissections and familial thoracic aortic aneurysm and dissection.
+Among its related pathways are Signaling by GPCR and Developmental Biology.
+GO annotations related to this gene include calmodulin binding and motor activity.
 An important paralog of this gene is MYH4.

 UniProtKB/Swiss-Prot for MYH11 Gene